petersulyok/diskinfo/docs/source/api.rst

 API reference
 =============
-In this section you will find the detailed API reference about the implemented classes of ``diskinfo`` library.
+In this section you will find the detailed API reference about the implemented classes and functions of ``diskinfo`` library.

 .. toctree::